Asbestos Cancer Guide

 - Papermill workers

-- Military personnel prior to the early 1980s.
+- Military personnel before the early 1980s.

 Moreover, victims are typically older males ages 60 and older, although mesothelioma can affect anyone at any age.